city college

 The PhD program in Clinical Psychology at City College is one of the most prestigious psychodynamically-informed doctoral programs in the United States.

-Our faculty, students, and alumni have been at the forefront of research, theory, and institutional leadership for 50 years.
-Our training emphasizes the reciprocal influence of scholarship and clinical practice, and generates cutting-edge research, theory, & novel modes of clinical work.
-With a strong commitment to psychodynamic thinking and social justice, we are curious about how individuals are shaped by family, community, & culture.
-Along with psychodynamic psychotherapy, our students are trained in a number of other evidenced-based treatments.
+Our faculty, students, and alumni have been at the forefront of research, theory, and institutional leadership for over 50 years.
+Our training emphasizes the reciprocal influence of scholarship and clinical practice, and generates cutting-edge research, theory, & novel, integrative models of clinical work.
+Along with a strong commitment to psychodynamic thinking, our program is dedicated to understanding the manner in which people are shaped by family and community and the ways in which social and cultural norms and inequities affect individual development.
 Our on-site clinic affords students a rare opportunity to train in a 4+ year practicum with short-term and long-term psychotherapies with children & adults.
+Along with psychodynamic psychotherapy, our students are trained in several other evidenced-based treatments.
 Embedded within our program, The Psychological Center is a community-based mental health clinic that serves 300+ individuals each year, including CCNY students, the West Harlem community, & the broader metropolitan area.

 100%